DFXswiss/frankencoin-docu/src/governance.md

----
-description: >-
-  A guide for reserve pool share holders on how they should use their veto power.
----

 # ⚖️ Governance

+ **A guide for reserve pool share holders on how they should use their veto power.**

 The governance system is subject to the following rules: